gopi487krishna/cpp_init/README.md

 # cpp_init

-cpp_init is a powershell script for initializing the vs-code based C++ container,
+cpp_init is a powershell script for initializing the vs-code based C++ container.

 # Reason for this script